How to Read and Use Hypothesis Annotations

 • Read the poem once without annotations to get your own sense of voice and feeling.

-• Turn highlights on and explore key annotations on your second reading.
+• On a second reading, turn highlights on and explore key annotations.

 • Use tags within the sidebar (when present) to jump to categories such as meter, imperial context, or biblical reference.